eriquinhos/eriquinhos/README.md

   - 💻 I'm a Student & Python Developer

-  - 📍 I’m from Brazil.
+  - 📍 I’m from Brazil

   - 📚 I’m currently learning _Python_ and _Web Development_.